mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/committee-propose-action.rst

 Setting Smartcoin Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section shows how the committee account can act using the proposed transaction system.
-Specifically, as an example I'm using the creation of BitShares proposal 1.10.21, a proposal to update a committee-controlled BitAsset to reduce ``maximum_force_settlement_volume`` for asset ``CNY`` from 2000 (20%) to 200 (2%).
+Specifically, as an example I'm using the creation of DNA proposal 1.10.21, a proposal to update a committee-controlled BitAsset to reduce ``maximum_force_settlement_volume`` for asset ``CNY`` from 2000 (20%) to 200 (2%).

 First check the asset to see what its current configuration is: